Masayuki Ishikawa

 Masayuki Ishikawa (石川 雅之, Ishikawa Masayuki) is a Japanese manga artist.
 He is best known for Moyasimon: Tales of Agriculture and Maria the Virgin Witch; both of which were adapted into anime television series.

 Career

 He made his debut as a manga artist in 1997 with the short story Nippon Seifu Chokkatsu Kidō Sentai Kōmuin V in the magazine Bessatsu Young Magazine.
 In 1999 he won the Tetsuya Chiba Award for the short story Kami no Sumu Yama, which was later collected in the collection Hitokiri Ryōma.

 His commercial and critical breakthrough came in 2004 with the series Moyasimon: Tales of Agriculture, which was serialized in the magazine Evening.
 The series won him the Kodansha Manga Award and the Tezuka Osamu Cultural Prize, both in 2008, as well as the Seiun Award in 2015.

-Since 2015 he works on the series Madowanai Hoshi for the magazine Morning, set in a world devastated by climate change, in which humanity is forced to live in a dome.
+He later worked on the series Madowanai Hoshi for the magazines Morning Two from 2015 to 2016, and Morning from 2016 on, set in a world devastated by climate change in which humanity is forced to live in a dome.
+It completed serialization in 2024.